 J. Phys.
 A: Math.
 Theor.
 49, 265301 (2016)

-Our group advertises two openings for experimental Master’s projects in the field of ultracold Fermi gases staring spring 2017.
+Our group advertises two openings for experimental Master’s projects starting spring 2018.
 We are seeking students interested in quantum mechanics, optics and laser physics.
 We offer the possibility to work on several projects on three different apparatus.

 We encourage early applications in order to ensure lodging at ENS housing, which are within 15 minutes commuting time from the lab location.